deciduously/music/post.md

 No, just mashing your keyboard will likely not yield similar results.
 I tried it myself so you don't have to.
 Tools like `awk` are terse, but this is merely a `for` loop with some math in the body.

+#### Disclaimer

+I am not a physics person, and all the music theory I know I picked up in high school and never touched again.
+This overview is just scratching the surface enough to write this program - please pipe up if I've said something that's just not accurate.

 #### A Little Physics

 A sound at a specific pitch is a consequence of that sound's frequency.
 You may know that sound travels as a "wave":